Petitions

 • only kept available for inspection by the members of the municipal council (simple petition) OR

 In principle, all members of the municipal council are free to submit a motion relating to the content of the petition.
-The members of the municipal council are notified of the receipt of a petition by email and the mayor also announces the content of the petition at the following municipal council meeting.
+The members of the Municipal council are notified of the receipt of a petition by email and the mayor also announces the content of the petition at the following Municipal council meeting.

 For example, what does not fall within the city's own sphere of influence?